xtcyclist/Phi-Benchmark/README.md

 # Phi-Benchmark

 Phi-Benchmark is a preliminary benchmark to measure hardware characteristics on Xeon Phi.
-Currently, the implementation includes four components
+Currently, the implementation includes three components
-  - Floting-point arthmetic computation throughput (single-precision and double-precision);
+  - fmadd.c, floting-point arthmetic computation throughput (single-precision and double-precision);
-  - Main memory bandwidth;
+  - bandwidth.c, Main memory bandwidth (DDR or MCDRAM);
-  - The main memory access latency measurement;
+  - latency.c, memory access latency measurement (to L2 caches or the main memory)
-  - L2 cache access latency measurement.

 Parts of the codes are adopted from STREAM and BENCHIT.

 Phi-Benchmark is coded for the KNC architecture.
 To compile and run it on KNL, modifications are needed.

+### Bandwidth (DDR or MCDRAM)

+With the 'MCDRAM' macro defined, the code in bandwidth.c tests whether MCDRAM is availiable by calling APIs from the memkind library.
+It it is availiable, spaces would be allocated in the MCDRAM for the bandwidth measurement.
+If 'MCDRAM' is not defined, DDR would be used.

+In the Makefile, we have specified the target 'MCDRAM' to make the code with 'MCDRAM' defined, and the target 'bandwidth' for the normal DDR.

+### Prerequisites

+The memkind library is needed to test bandwidth on MCDRAM.

+All components require pthread.

 ### Compile
 All codes are cross-compiled to run natively on Xeon Phi.
 To compile, run